Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 automatically unloaded when the “draw selected layers” (|image3|) is pressed.
 It can still be moved or deleted through the context menu.

-To lock a node, select it and press “L” (lowercase or uppercase) on the keyboard.
+To lock a node, select it and press *L* (lowercase or uppercase) on the keyboard.
 A padlock icon now appears next to it (:numref:`image6`).

-To unlock it, press “O” (lowercase or uppercase) on the keyboard.
+To unlock it, press *O* (lowercase or uppercase) on the keyboard.
 Now an open padlock icon appears.

 .. _image6: